Essential Secrets of Psychotherapy: The Inner Child

 At least in the sort of psychotherapy I practice, the adult part of the personality learns (and this, like much of therapy, is a learning process) to relate to the inner child exactly as a good parent relates to a flesh-and-blood child, providing discipline, limits, boundaries and structure.
 These are all--along with support, nurturance, and acceptance--indispensable elements of loving and living with any child, whether metaphorical or actual.
 By initiating and maintaining an ongoing dialogue between the two, a reconciliation between inner child and mature adult can be reached.
 A new, mutually beneficial, cooperative, symbiotic relationship can be created in which the sometimes conflicting needs of both the adult self and inner child can be creatively satisfied.

 Has your adult self spent time with your inner child today?

-This is an excerpt from Dr. Diamond's forthcoming book Psychotherapy for the Soul: Thirty=Three Essential Secrets for Emotional and Spiritual Self-Healing
+This is an excerpt from Dr. Diamond's book Psychotherapy for the Soul: Thirty=Three Essential Secrets for Emotional and Spiritual Self-Healing